 What is Marble?

-To understand the properties of your marble floor, you must first understand what marble is and how it came to be on your floor.
+To understand the properties of your marble flooring, you must first understand what marble is and how it came to be on your floor.

-For example, did you know that marble, in fact, started out as limestone?
+For example, did you know that marble, in fact, started out as the natural stone, limestone?

 Crushed marble is also used as an aggregate on road surfaces.
 Cut or dimensioned marble is used in sculptures, building work, worktops and flooring.

 Due to its soft composition, marble is easy to carve and has beautifully translucent properties, marble has long been the favoured material to create beautiful sculptures and has been used for centuries for architectural work.

 Here are just a few of the famous pieces that you may or may not know have been made almost entirely from marble:

 - The Taj Mahal is clad in beautiful marble

 - Odeon of Herodes Atticus Theatre was built from marble way back at the time of the Ancient Greeks